crhall-writing/crhall-writing.github.io/_poems/style.md

 you can’t mistake where they originate
 and maybe the real hardship
 was assigning ambiguous punishment
-when the goal itself was fallacious
+when the goal itself was erroneous